Mongabay Newscast artwork

 February 20, 2024 20:09 - 54 minutes - 75 MB

 On this episode of the Mongabay Newscast, host Mike DiGirolamo takes you on a journey through the most biodiverse marine region in the world, Raja Ampat.
 He speaks with three guests about how ecotourism has provided stable incomes through conservation, including documentary filmmaker Wahyu Mul, veteran birding guide Benny Mambrasar and resort owner Max Ammer, whose biological research center trains and employs local people in a variety of skills.
-Please invite your friends ...
+Please invite your friends to subscribe ...

 Is media objectivity possible during our environmental crisis?